-Squamous cell carcinoma (nonkeratinizing squamous cell or basaloid carcinoma) of the anorectum accounts for 3 to 5% of distal large-bowel cancers.
+Squamous cell carcinoma (nonkeratinizing squamous cell or basaloid carcinoma) is the most common cause of cancer of the anorectum.
 Basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
-Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more , Bowen disease Squamous Cell Carcinoma in Situ Squamous cell carcinoma in situ is a superficial squamous cell carcinoma in situ.
+Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more , Bowen disease Squamous Cell Carcinoma in Situ Squamous cell carcinoma in situ is a superficial squamous cell neoplasm.
 Diagnosis is by biopsy.
-Treatment depends on the tumor’s characteristics and may involve curettage and electrodesiccation, surgical... read more (intraepidermal squamous cell carcinoma), extramammary Paget disease, cloacogenic carcinoma, and malignant melanoma Melanoma Malignant melanoma arises from melanocytes in a pigmented area (eg, skin, mucous membranes, eyes, or central nervous system).
+Treatment depends on the tumor’s characteristics and may involve curettage and electrodesiccation... read more (intraepidermal squamous cell carcinoma), extramammary Paget disease, cloacogenic carcinoma, and malignant melanoma Melanoma Malignant melanoma arises from melanocytes in a pigmented area (eg, skin, mucous membranes, eyes, or central nervous system).
 Metastasis is correlated with depth of dermal invasion.
-With spread... read more are less common.
+With metastasis... read more are less common.
 Other tumors include lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more and various sarcomas.
 Metastasis occurs along the lymphatics of the rectum and into the inguinal lymph nodes.

 Risk factors for anal cancer include the following: